 - Keep your blinds or drapes closed during the hottest parts of the day for better insulation against direct sunlight.

 Is it inconvenient to unplug appliances constantly?

 The biggest issue people have when I share this great way to save electricity is that they think unplugging items is inconvenient.

 Honestly, I haven’t found this to be the case at all.

-We’re fortunate that most of our plugs are not behind heavy furniture, but I know that’s an issue for some families.
-This surge protector with an 8 foot cord might be helpful.
-Or if you have a very large entertainment center, consider this massive 3 foot long power strip on a 15 foot cord!
+Fortunately, most of our plugs are not behind heavy furniture, but I know that’s an issue for some families.
+This surge protector with an 8-foot cord might be helpful.
+Or, if you have a very large entertainment center, consider this massive 3-foot-long power strip on a 15-foot cord!

 Do I need to replace all my appliances to save electricity?